mnikpay/epiproteome-to-phenome/README.md

-# Connecting epiproteome biomarkers to phenome
+## Getting Started

 The aim of this unix package is to invetigate the contribution of epigenome-proteome pairs listed in our manuscript to a phenotype.
 Below, we describe each script and it's application:

-## Getting Started

 The entire package can be obtained from [here](https://zenodo.org/record/5979701)